pyOpenSci/handbook/community/github/pull-requests.md

 ## Pull Requests

+New pull requests should:

+* be created from a fork rather than the pyOpenSci owned parent repository.
+* never be submitted from the `main` branch of your fork.

 Authors of new pull requests should whenever possible, do their best to create clean pull requests.

 A clean pull request:

 * is focused, and easy to review,
 * can be more quickly reviewed (and in turn merged) so it saves everyone time.